Instagram is a mobile photo editing and sharing app that saw its user base reach 600 million in December 2016.

 Instagram combines two of the most powerful forces in the social technology market—mobile and photo sharing—to create a platform that truly offers a unique value proposition.
 Brands with an Instagram presence can take advantage of that intersection where users are focusing their attention.

-Here are six tips to help you get the most out of this powerful tool:
+Here are five tips to help you get the most out of this powerful tool:

 1. Use images to tell a story, not blast your branding